tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 To use Azure Active Directory (Azure AD) credentials to secure an SAS for a container or blob, [create a user delegation SAS](create-user-delegation-sas.md).

-## Service SAS support for directory scoped access
+## Service SAS support for directory-scoped access

 A service SAS supports directory scope (`sr=d`) when the authorization version (`sv`) is 2020-02-10 or later and a hierarchical namespace is enabled.
 The semantics for directory scope (`sr=d`) are similar to those for container scope (`sr=c`), except that access is restricted to a directory and any files and subdirectories within it.
 When `sr=d` is specified, the `sdd` query parameter is also required.